On the Astral World and Devachan

 Translated by Steiner Online Library

-[ 1 ] In this astral world, which we have now become acquainted with, man also participates during his physical life.
-Daily and hourly we participate in the processes of the astral world.
-We have become acquainted with the processes and entities which can be encountered in the astral world by those whose eyes are open to this astral world.
-Today, again, a special object is to be singled out; we want to look more closely today at that which Theosophy calls "Kamaloka".
+[ 1 ] Human beings also have a part in this astral world, which we have now come to know, even during their physical lives.
+Every day and every hour, we participate in the processes of the astral world.
+We have become acquainted with the processes and beings that can be encountered in the astral world by those whose eyes are open to it.
+Today, we shall again highlight a particular subject; today we wish to examine more closely what Theosophy calls “Kamaloka.”

-[ 2 ] If we want to understand what Kamaloka is, we must first of all be clear about the fact that we have already passed through many incarnations within our development, that many others have preceded our present incarnation in the flesh and that many others will follow.
-The essential thing is that we have to fulfill our tasks in this incarnation, in this earthly life.
+[ 2 ] If we wish to understand what Kamaloka is, we must first and foremost realize that, in the course of our evolution, we have already passed through many incarnations; that our present incarnation in the flesh has been preceded by many others and will be followed by many more.
+The essential point is that in this incarnation, in this earthly life, we have tasks to fulfill.

-[ 3 ] It is quite wrong to claim that Theosophy distracts from life or wants to lead man into a kind of cloud-cuckoo-land, that it preaches an asceticism turning away from actual life.
-This would be a completely wrong conception of what the theosophical movement wants.
-Rather, theosophy regards this very life as the instrument, the tool, which we must use to fulfill our highest spiritual tasks in development.
-He who withdraws from life, who does not use the spiritual forces also in the physical, does not fulfill the tasks he has on earth.
+[ 3 ] It is entirely wrong to claim that Theosophy distracts from life or seeks to lead people into some kind of fantasy world, or that it preaches an asceticism that turns away from real life.
+That would be a completely mistaken view of what the Theosophical Movement aims to achieve.
+Rather, Theosophy regards this very life as the instrument, as the tool, which we must use to fulfill our highest spiritual tasks in our development.
+Whoever withdraws from life, whoever does not apply spiritual powers in the physical realm as well, does not fulfill the tasks they have on Earth.
 Therefore, it is one of the ideals of Theosophy that we derive the greatest possible benefit from our physical existence for the highest spiritual life.

-[ 4 ] We know, honored ones present - and we have to preface this today - that that which is the human spirit, which is the actual true self in us, that this is embodied not once but innumerable times within the earthly existence.
-We know that our present earthly existence has been connected to innumerable earlier ones and that this present life will be followed by further embodiments.
-We must now ask the question: What does the human self accomplish in the time between two embodiments?
-How does the human self participate in the other worlds which are not like our physical world? - Just by going on pilgrimage through the other worlds in the appropriate way, it is able to derive the greatest possible benefit from the physical existence for its development.
-The worlds through which the human self makes pilgrimage in the interim between two embodiments are first the Kamaloka and then the Devachan.
-When the physical shells have fallen off the human being [after death], he enters the world which we call in Theosophy "Kamaloka", the "place of desire".
-And when he has stayed there for a while, he goes on pilgrimage through the higher spiritual world, the Devachan, which we also call the "world of the spiritual".
-Through these worlds the human soul goes on pilgrimage after its earthly pilgrimage.
-If we want to understand what part these two other worlds, Kamaloka and Devachan, have in the whole pilgrimage of the human soul, then we must think first of all of the tasks that man has to accomplish in his earthly existence.
-These have always been taught in the secret sciences and are taught to us today also by Theosophy.
+[ 4 ] We know, esteemed audience—and we must emphasize this today—that what the human spirit is, what the true self within us is, is embodied not just once, but countless times throughout our earthly existence.
+We know that our present earthly existence has followed countless previous ones and that further incarnations will follow this present life.
+We must now ask the question: What does the human self accomplish in the time between two incarnations?
+How does the human self participate in the other worlds that are not like our physical world? — It is only by journeying through the other worlds in the appropriate manner that it is able to derive the greatest possible benefit for its development from physical existence.
+The worlds through which the human self journeys in the interval between two incarnations are first the Kamaloka and then the Devachan.
+When the physical bodies have fallen away from the human being [after death], he enters the world which we in Theosophy call “Kamaloka,” the “Place of Desire.”
+And after having stayed there for a while, they then journey through the higher spiritual world, Devachan, which we also call the “world of the spirit.”
+Thus, the human soul journeys through these worlds following its earthly pilgrimage.
+If one wishes to understand what part these two other worlds, Kamaloka and Devachan, play in the entire pilgrimage of the human soul, one must first and foremost consider the tasks that a human being must accomplish during their earthly existence.
+These have always been taught in the esoteric sciences and are also taught to us today through Theosophy.

-[ 5 ] They are quite specific tasks which the human self has to undertake and perform within its earthly pilgrimage.
-Man has to train certain virtues which he cannot train outside the earth pilgrimage.
+[ 5 ] There are very specific tasks that the human self must undertake and carry out during its earthly pilgrimage.
+Human beings must cultivate certain virtues that they cannot cultivate outside of their earthly pilgrimage.
 There are seven such virtues.
-Man came to earth with the dispositions for these virtues, and at the end of his earthly pilgrimage he should have fully developed these seven virtues.
+Human beings came to Earth with the predispositions for these virtues, and by the end of their earthly pilgrimage, they should have fully developed these seven virtues.

-[ 6 ] If I may use a comparison, I would like to say: Let us imagine a human being who is endowed with the greatest benevolence for his fellow human beings according to his disposition, a completely munificent human being, but who is completely poor and therefore is not able to make use of his charitable disposition.
-In this way, the human character is also, according to its disposition, a highly perfected one; however, the human being is not yet able to make real use of it.
-Now let us imagine that this man moves to a still uncultivated, distant country and tries to make it productive; he produces so much there by hard work that he now acquires the means which, when he comes back to his original country, he can now make available for the benefit of his fellow men.
-Now he can carry out what was contained in him as a disposition of generosity.
+[ 6 ] If I may use an analogy, I would say: Let us imagine a person who, by nature, is endowed with the greatest benevolence toward his fellow human beings—a truly generous person—but who is completely poor and therefore unable to make use of this charitable disposition.
+So too is the human character, by nature, one of the highest order; yet the person cannot yet make any real use of it.
+Now let us imagine that this person moves to a remote, undeveloped land and attempts to make it productive; through hard work there, he produces so much that he now acquires the means which, when he returns to his original homeland, he can use to benefit his fellow human beings.
+Now he can carry out what was contained within him as a disposition toward generosity.

-[ 7 ] The dispositions for seven such virtues lie in man at his first embodiment.
-After millions of years he will go out again from his earth pilgrimage, and these dispositions will then be trained to virtues.
-He will then be able to use these abilities in a future planetary development.
+[ 7 ] The seeds of these seven virtues are present in human beings at the time of their first incarnation.
+After millions of years, they will depart from their earthly pilgrimage, and these seeds will have blossomed into virtues.
+They will then be able to use these abilities in a future planetary evolution.
 These seven virtues are:

 1. Justice